retune/retune-main/docs/EventTypes.md

 3. Create an aggregation page for the new event type
 4. Add the event type to the site navigation

+If the aggregation page requires seperate info, then also:

+5. Create page-specific info template in Prismic CMS
+6. Populate template with content
+7. Fetch data for page in aggregation page

 ## 1. Adding the new `type id` to the `Event` template in the Prismic CMS

 1. Visit [the Prismic event configuration](https://retune-main.prismic.io/masks/events.json/)